square/workflow-swift/Documentation/WorkflowSwiftUI Adoption Guide.md

 ## Parent dependencies

 Because `WorkflowSwiftUI` relies on observation to function, most properties on your model cannot be safely accessed directly through the `Store` — only the state, child models, and action sinks are accessible.
-So, when a workflow has dependencies provided by a parent (inputs), they must be added to your workflow’s own state in order to be visible by your view.
+So, when a workflow has dependencies provided by a parent (inputs, a.k.a. "props" in Kotlin), they must be added to your workflow’s own state in order to be visible by your view.
 They must also be updated in the `workflowDidChange` function of your workflow in order to receive updates from your parent.

 When updating dependencies, remember that any value being set is considered a mutation by the observation framework.
 To avoid invalidating your view on every render, check if dependencies have actually changed before copying them.